John Mulley – Background

 Most recent gerbil paper now online at Molecular Biology and Evolution – runaway GC mutation in gerbils!
 More strange goings on in the #WorldsMostInterestingGenome.

 I’ve been awarded a Leverhulme Trust Research project grant for more work on the gerbil genome – the most interesting genome in the world!
 This grant will fund analyses of GC-rich DNA and weird chromosomes.
+A paper on our Mongolian gerbil genome map and X/Y chromosome assay has just been accepted to Mammalian Genome.
+This paper includes work from some undergraduate and postgraduate project students.
+As part of our project to map the gerbil genome, we’ve shown that they are not as inbred as previously claimed, whilst supposedly outbred hamsters actually have very little genetic diversity!

 Brief CV